masoodfaisal/ml-workshop/docs/workshop-1-data-engineer.md

 - build and start a Spark session.
 This may take a couple of minutes - this is your own dedicated Spark cluster - and it's quite resource hungry.
 - pull in our two sets of raw data
     - Customer-Churn_P1.csv from the _raw-data_ bucket in Minio object storage
     - Product consumption data corresponding to the same customers in Customer-Churn_P1.csv.
-This data is sourced from a Kafka cluster running on OpenShift, from a topic simply called _data_
+This data is sourced from a Kafka cluster running on OpenShift, from a topic simply called _data_.
 - join them using Spark and push them back to this location in Minio object storage under a location specific to your username

 Run the file - by clicking in to the first cell and typing SHIFT+ENTER on each cell.
 This runs the cell and moves to the next.
 Do this all the way to the end.
 Note, the cell beginning with *spark = sparkSessionBuilder.getOrCreate()* can take about 4 minutes to run - so expect that or sometimes longer.